 Testing during pregnancy — Flexible sigmoidoscopy appears to be safe during pregnancy, although colonoscopy and x-rays should be avoided, if possible.
 Blood tests for IBD, like tests for anemia (hemoglobin), protein (albumin), and inflammation (sedimentation rate), can be abnormal just because of a normal pregnancy and not because the IBD is active.

 Monitoring baby's well-being — A baby's well-being is monitored during regular medical visits throughout pregnancy.
 Women who are greater than 24 weeks pregnant should monitor the baby's movements every day.
 If the baby is not moving normally, contact your obstetrical provider immediately.

 Medications — Women with IBD often require medications to control their disease.
 Some of these medications are probably safe during pregnancy and breastfeeding.
 In other cases, there is not enough information about the medication to determine if they are safe or not.
 Women who take one or more of these medications during pregnancy should discuss their concerns with a healthcare provider.
 They should also understand the risk to the pregnancy of stopping medications and having a significant flare.
 A flare can be more risky than some medications.

 If 5-ASA medications are taken during breastfeeding, the American Academy of Pediatrics recommends monitoring the infant's stool consistency.
 There have been reports of diarrhea in breastfeeding infants of women who took rectal 5-ASA.

-- Steroids – Some studies have suggested that there may be a very small increased risk of cleft lip or cleft palate in the babies of mothers who took oral steroid medications during the first 13 weeks of pregnancy .
+●Steroids – Some studies have suggested that there may be a very small increased risk of cleft lip or cleft palate in the babies of mothers who took oral steroid medications during the first 13 weeks of pregnancy .
 Two studies found a slightly increased risk of premature delivery, and one study found a slightly increased risk of having a low birth weight baby .
 However, the researchers could not rule out the possibility that these effects were related to the woman's underlying medical condition rather than use of the drug.

 Women who take steroids during pregnancy may be more likely to develop gestational diabetes and high blood pressure, although these conditions can be detected and managed with regular medical visits .
 Women who are taking steroids during pregnancy will need to be given a "stress dose" of steroids by IV (into a vein) during labor and delivery.
 The increased dose helps the body respond normally to the physical stresses of childbirth.